4383/defected/doc/source/index.rst

 <https://en.wikipedia.org/wiki/Common_Vulnerability_Scoring_System>`_ score
 (10.0) is discovered.

-We can run a post-mortem investigation against these real cold cases with defected to see if it reveal something that the well know stories already revealed us?
+Can we use Defected to run a post-mortem investigation against these real cold cases to see if it reveal something that the well know stories already revealed us?

 Take a look to our :ref:`cold cases investigations <Cold Cases Examples>` made with defected on real life use cases of cyberattacks.

+You want to propose a new cold case investigation, please to let us know by `contacting us <herveberaud.pro@gmail.com>`_ .

 What are the signs of a bad actor activity?
 -------------------------------------------